Leaving the Oasis

 Back in 1984, my cousin Richard and I backpacked to California and ended up somehow in the deserts of Morocco, a North African country bordering the Atlantic Ocean and Mediterranean Sea.

-There, hidden inside, was an oasis with palm trees, crystal clear water and locals sitting around and swimming in the water.
-Even more amazingly, while being hundreds of miles from the Atlantic coast, there were fish swimming in the pool also.
+Hidden inside, there was an oasis with palm trees, crystal clear water, and locals sitting around and swimming in the water.
+Even more amazingly, while being hundreds of miles from the Atlantic coast, there were fish swimming in the pool, too.

-It seems that in the western world we do not ‘do’ leisure well.
-Often, we fill our leisure time with ‘fun’ and activities which are more distractions from work rather than really resting from work.
+It seems that in the Western world, we do not ‘do’ leisure well.
+Often, we fill our leisure time with ‘fun’ and activities that are more distractions from work than actually resting from work.

-I know that when our kids were really young, true leisure was almost impossible as they would zone in on times when we seemed not busy and try to fill those gaps, nagging to avoid the stillness.
+I know that when our kids were really young, true leisure was almost impossible.
+They would zone in on times when we seemed not busy and try to fill those gaps, nagging to avoid the stillness.

 I find that people in personal turmoil often seem to go without true rest.
 They are always communicating with others and not often communicating with themselves.
-In observation, rest times seem to be filled with other activities to take their minds off the fact that they are caught in currents that are dictating their days and months and years.
+In observation, rest times seem filled with other activities to take their minds off the fact that they are caught in currents dictating their days, months and years.

-I hope you got to have some oasis time in the holiday season and just dangled your feet in the water without fulfilling any tasks or reason.
-Your rest prevents burnout because when we are so exhausted, we are not giving out of our authentic selves.
-Parker J. Palmer infers in his book, Let your Life Speak, that when we give out of our authentic selves we are exhilarated and built up.
+I hope you got to have some oasis time in the holiday season and just dangled your feet in the water without fulfilling any tasks or reasons.
+Your rest prevents burnout because when we are so exhausted, we are not giving out our authentic selves.
+Parker J. Palmer infers in his book Let Your Life Speak that when we give out of our authentic selves, we are exhilarated and built up.
 You can read my book review here.

-Resting is a valuable, effective, self-preserving habit that we all need.
-There are many research findings on the social and practical implications of rest for career growth and work-based learning.
+Resting is a valuable, effective, and self-preserving habit that we all need.
+Many research findings exist on the social and practical implications of rest for career growth and work-based learning.

 “People consciously reflect in order to understand events in their lives and as a consequence hopefully add and enhance meaning.”